 The more tightly and consistently you follow up and follow through on your commitments to supporting the meeting process, the greater level of respect and attention you will command from meeting participants.

-The key ingredients of Mindful Meetings are preparation, good facilitation, good record-keeping, and appropriate follow up.
+The key ingredients of effective meetings are preparation, good facilitation, good record-keeping, and appropriate follow up.
 Good meeting facilitators should endeavour always to create and facilitate meetings with a clear purpose and objectives, involve the right people, and use proven techniques to get the most out of the valuable time invested.

 Need help facilitating a team meeting?
 A stakeholder engagement meeting?
 An executive retreat, all-staff, a town hall, or community meeting?

 About BridgePoint Effect

 Doing business in an evolving, dynamic environment brings unique, never-before-seen challenges for business leaders.

 We have a framework that helps leaders and their teams to know what to do when they don't know what to do.
 We provide tools, training and meeting facilitation services so they collaborate to achieve more than they ever thought possible.

 A boutique consulting firm located in Toronto, Canada and doing business globally, BridgePoint Effect provides innovation and strategy consulting that helps teams win.